Heroines at the Helm

-Esphyr Slobodkina’s work entitled Self Portrait (1960) and another work by Slobodkina (TBD) will be included as part of an upcoming exhibit Heroines at the Helm to be held September 2018 – September 2019 at The Whaling Museum & Education Center in Cold Spring Harbor.
+Esphyr Slobodkina’s work entitled Self Portrait (1960) and seven other works by Slobodkina are included as part of the Heroines at the Helm held until September 2019 at The Whaling Museum & Education Center in Cold Spring Harbor.

-Heroines at the Helm will explore the impact of women who broke social bounds to affect change in a male-defined world as reflected in the arts spanning 19th century whaling wives to 20th century and contemporary female artists.
+Heroines at the Helm explores the impact of women who broke social bounds to affect change in a male-defined world as reflected in the arts spanning 19th century whaling wives to 20th century and contemporary female artists.

 Objects from the museum’s permanent collection such as women’s utilitarian, costume, decorative, and fine arts spanning the age of 19th century whaling wives, will be juxtaposed with curated artwork of socially pioneering female artists on loan.
-For example, we would like to display this self-portrait near some of our scrimshaw depictions of women which are similarly shaped.
+For example, the self-portrait is displayed near some of the scrimshaw depictions of women which are similarly shaped.

 Heroines at the Helm will fill a gap by illuminating the experiences of women who have been invisible in the traditional narrative of American culture within the realms of art and history, yet found ways to forge ahead despite marginalization.
 Reflecting these challenges as seen through art will serve as a model for the field of maritime museums, whose exhibits typically center on historically male-dominated industries and experiences.